 The GM described the processes for the identification, documentation, monitoring, review and reporting of risks, including health and safety risks, and development of mitigation strategies.
 Changes in risk are reported.
-Work is yet to commence to in relation to plans to address potential inequities.

 Staff document adverse and near miss events in an electronic system in line with the National Adverse Event Reporting policy.
 A sample of recorded incidents reviewed showed these were fully completed, incidents were investigated, action plans developed and actions followed-up in a timely manner.
 Relevant corrective actions are developed and implemented to address any shortfalls.
 Root cause analysis is undertaken where an in-depth investigation is required.
-Outcomes are reviewed and includes graphing of trends which are included in the GM report.
+Outcomes are reviewed and include graphing of trends which are included in the GM report.

 The GM understood and has complied with essential notification reporting requirements.
 Records of Section 31 notifications were sighted, primarily related to staffing shortfalls.
 Notification of outbreaks have occurred (Covid-19 and suspected norovirus) as required.
+A further notification has been made to a professional body.
 There have been no police, coroner or workplace notifications.